 Our Legislative Action Committee (LAC) works to inform and call the membership to action in support or opposition of bills and ordinances in the WA State Legislature, county or city councils, school boards, and other local governments within the district.
-The LAC has spent weeks focused on building this year’s legislative agenda, poring over the various bills and initiatives proposed by House and Senate legislators in the current session.
-Scroll down this page to learn about the 19 bills across 8 different categories, each of which were highlighted as a priority by 40% or more among 45th LD Democrat survey respondents.

 Learn more about each bill by clicking the bill number in the table below, which will take you to the relevant Bill Information page on the WA State Legislature website.
 And make your voice heard via the Comment link next to each bill.
 (More ways to participate, such as emailing a member of the House or Senate or testifying in a virtual meeting, can be explored here.)